Saturday, December 21, 2024

 Health Anxiety: Understanding the Fear of Illness

-Health anxiety, also known as illness anxiety disorder or hypochondriasis, is a mental health condition characterised by excessive worry or preoccupation with having a serious medical illness.
+Health anxiety, also known as illness anxiety disorder or hypochondriasis, is a mental health condition characterized by excessive worry or preoccupation with having a serious medical illness.
 Individuals with health anxiety often misinterpret normal bodily sensations as signs of a severe illness, leading to persistent fears and concerns about their health, despite reassurance from medical professionals.

 Anxiety